PHPWord

 Major Elements:

-where leaders are elected by the people.
+Democracy: India is a parliamentary democracy where leaders are elected by the people.

-The state treats
+Secularism: The state treats all religions equally.

-Focuses on
+Socialism: Focuses on reducing economic inequality.

-elected head of state (President)
+Republicanism: India has an elected head of state (President).

-social, economic, and political
+Justice: Ensures social, economic, and political justice for all citizens.

 3. What are the key features of the Indian Constitution that reflect its philosophy?